ynqa/wego/model/README.md

 ## Word2Vec

-Word2Vec is the generic term below modules:
+Word2Vec is composed of the following modules:

 Model:
 - Skip-Gram